-The Harassment and Discrimination Review Committee shall and training programs annually and make recommendation for changes to the Title IX Coordinator.
+The Harassment and Discrimination Review Committee shall and training programs annually and make recommendation review the Policy Against Harassment and Discrimination for changes to the Title IX Coordinator.

 Confidentiality and Assurance Against Retaliation

 Every effort possible shall be made to ensure confidentiality of information received as part of an investigation.
 Complaints will be handled on a "need to know" basis with a view toward protecting the interest of all parties involved.
 The College will do everything consistent with enforcement of this policy and with the law to protect the privacy of all parties involved and to ensure that all involved are treated fairly.